-Buffalo Pretzels Recipe, an easy snack or appetizer and fun for tailgating, parties, and the Super Bowl!
-Freezes well too so make ahead in big batches!
+Buffalo Pretzels, an easy snack or appetizer recipe inspired by buffalo chicken wings.
+These buffalo flavored pretzel bits and pieces are fun for tailgating, parties, and the Super Bowl!
+The pretzels also freeze well too so you can make ahead in big batches!

-Buffalo Pretzels recipe just in time for the Super Bowl!
-It’s an easy snack or appetizer recipe and also great for parties and tailgating.
+Buffalo Pretzels, this recipe is just in time for the Super Bowl!
+It’s an easy snack or appetizer recipe that is a great make-ahead option for parties and tailgating.
 You can even make it in big batches and freeze it ahead of time.
-In fact, I have a big bag of these Buffalo Pretzels in my freezer right now! :)

 This Buffalo Pretzels recipe kind of reminds me of homemade Chex Mix if you’ve ever made that but this has just pretzels and Buffalo style.
 This recipe is super easy!

 You’ve probably seen similar buffalo style pretzels at the grocery store like Snyder’s Hot Buffalo Wings Pretzel Pieces.
 Well now you can make your own at home and make them as mild or as spicy as you’d like.

 - Resealable Bag – Nothing fancy, but a large resealable bag makes it easier to break up the large pretzel pieces.